mahdiatubly/Full_DevOps_RoadMap/Kubernetes.md

         4. use the path to delete the file
         5. use get po --watch to see how its die, it deserves to die!

+- To replace a pod use the following command:

+        $kubectl replace --force -f [file.yaml]